sophiestix/typescript-basics-seed/README.md

 ### Void Type

-Kinda the opposite of any, it is great for functions.
+Kinda the opposite of `any`, it is great for functions.
 In cases when the function for ex doesn't return anything, but rather will be reused later.

 ```